Horse Rescue Truth

 Top tier horse rescues receive funds from a variety of sources including grants while working to keep their expenses low.
 At all times the horses receive quality, consistent care.

 The person responsible for making deposits should be separate from the person responsible for writing checks.
 Someone other than the treasurer should review the financial records on a routine basis.
-More than one person should be on all bank accounts.
+Additionally, the horse rescue should include two people on every bank account.

 Some horse rescues have paid staff.
 Williams says the salaries should be appropriate for the responsibilities and location, but exorbitant salaries are a sign of problems.

-And an all-volunteer rescue may sound ideal at first glance, but how does the horse rescue operator feed themselves unless they are independently wealthy?
+An all-volunteer horse rescue may sound ideal at first glance.
+Although, how does the horse rescue operator feed themselves unless they are independently wealthy?

 4. Smart allocation of resources

-The best horse rescues use its resources wisely as it shows a commitment to the donor base, volunteers, and the horses.
+The best horse rescues use their resources wisely.
+Doing so shows a commitment to the donor base, volunteers, and the horses.
 It also prevents the rescue from over-committing itself which presents a new series of obstacles.

 5. Ability to turn away a needy horse

-A horse rescue with a good reputation has the ability to network to find other sources of help for needy horses.
+That’s because a horse rescue with a good reputation has the ability to network to find other sources of help closeby for needy horses.

 “People have great intent to rescue and care for horses, but then they become underfunded and run out of money, and then it becomes a worse situation than where the horses came from in the beginning,” incoming AAEP president R. Reynolds Cowles Jr., DVM, said recently.

-For those committed to improving horse welfare, there are ways to get involved even if the particulars of starting your own rescue seem daunting.
+There are many ways to get involved even if the particulars of starting your own rescue seem daunting.
 A little research will guide your efforts as you establish your best path forward.